 - More hosting options: DreamHost offers more WordPress-centric hosting options, including WordPress hosting, managed WordPress hosting, and WooCommerce hosting.
 Unlike SiteGround, DreamHost offers VPS hosting as well.

-- Automatic WordPress updates: DreamHost offers automatic updates, so you can have a peace of mind knowing your hosting is in safe hands.
+- Automatic WordPress updates: DreamHost offers automatic updates so you can have peace of mind knowing your hosting is in safe hands.

-By comparison, we believe SiteGround offers more number of advanced hosting features thanks to their Geeky features and unique caching options.
+By comparison, we believe SiteGround offers more advanced hosting features thanks to their Geeky features and unique caching options.